leeli0/learningJournal/CSSNotes.md

 ### Priority
 - Later styles replace conflicting styles that appear earlier in the stylesheet.
 This is cascade rule.
-- A class is rated as being more specific, as in having more specificity than the element selector, so ti cancels the other conflicting style declaration.
+- A class is rated as being more specific, as in having more specificity than the element selector, so it cancels the other conflicting style declaration.

 ### Properties and values
 - Properties: These are human-readable identifiers that indicate which stylistic features you want to modify.